vlazzarini/vanilla/README.md

 Requirements
 ----

-There are no external dependencies, but you will need
+To explore these tutorials, you will need

 1. An up-to-date modern browser (e.g. Chrome, Firefox, Safari, etc).
 2. A command-line interpreter (e.g. a terminal, or command.com on Windows) to